longvu186/DataViz/README.md

 Instructions are now included within the application.
 Please read the instructions carefully.

-**EXPORT**: At the moment the file will be saved into the "dist" folder.
-You'll see the percentage running in the console.

 >Made with Matplotlib and Kivy (and tears, due to the bugs)